 On 15 June 2023 the Group announced that Non-Executive Chairman Mark Chellew will retire from the Cleanaway Board before the 2023 Annual General Meeting.
 Philippe Etienne has been appointed Deputy Chairman of Cleanaway and will be appointed Chairman following Mark Chellew's retirement later in the year.

-Particulars of Directors' qualifications, experience and special responsibilities can be found on the Company's website.
+Particulars of Directors' qualifications, experience and special responsibilities can be found on pages 24 to 28.

 Principal activities

 During the financial year the principal activities of Cleanaway were: